-When the motherboard is set to JumperFreeTM mode, this field allows you to configure the external frequency of your CPU.
-Select [User Define] if you want to make changes to the CPU Frequency field.
-When [Standard] is selected, CPU (external) Frequency will be fixed at 100MHz.
-Configuration options: [Standard] [User Define]
+When the motherboard is set to JumperFreeTM mode, this field allows you to select the internal frequency of your CPU.
+Select [Manual] if you want to make changes to the subsequent 2 fields.
+Note that selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash.

+CPU Frequency Multiple [14.0x]